|CNY Hiking HOME PAGE

 From the North, take NY 414 South to Hector, NY (Exit 41 off I-90).
 In Hector, 0.5 miles past Wickham’s Plaza, turn left onto County Route 2, the second asphalt road on the left.
 Follow CR 2 for 4.0 miles until you reach the Blueberry Patch Campground and parking area.

 Finger Lakes National Forest maintains a system of trails to provide you with a better opportunity to see and enjoy the Forest at close range.
 Hiking is just one of the numerous recreational opportunities available to you on the National Forest.
-See the links below for information and maps for hiking.
-There is also a map above that can be used to plan your hikes in Finger Lakes National Forest.
+See the links below and above for information plus maps for hiking.
+There is also a map below that can be used to plan your hikes in Finger Lakes National Forest.

 Hiking Trails in Finger Lakes National Forest